Skip to main content

 What is the best neighbourhood to stay in Florence?

 Centro Storico (around the Duomo and Piazza della Repubblica) is central but expensive and crowded.
 Oltrarno is the most atmospheric — quieter streets, local bars, great trattorias, and still a 10-minute walk from the Uffizi.
 San Marco and Santa Croce are excellent mid-tier choices with good restaurant access and manageable crowds.
-For a deep dive on accommodation, see the where to stay in Florence guide.
+For a deep dive on accommodation, see the where to stay in Florence guide and the best areas to stay in Florence.

 Top experiences